stuartellis/sve-personal-website/content/articles/mac-setup.md

 ### Setting Up Homebrew

-[Homebrew](http://brew.sh/) provides a package management system for macOS, enabling you to quickly install and update the tools and libraries that you need.
-Always use Homebrew to install tools that are frequently updated, like the [AWS CLI](https://aws.amazon.com/cli/) and [Trivy](https://aquasecurity.github.io/trivy).
+[Homebrew](http://brew.sh/) provides a package management system for macOS.
+It enables you to quickly install the tools and libraries that you need and regularly update all of them.
+Always use Homebrew for tools that have frequently have new releases, like the [AWS CLI](https://aws.amazon.com/cli/) and [Trivy](https://aquasecurity.github.io/trivy).

 To install Homebrew, download and open the latest PKG file from [the Releases on GitHub](https://github.com/Homebrew/brew/releases/latest).